tkrizanac/BlazorApplication/README.md

        git clone https://github.com/tkrizanac/BlazorApplication.git

-  Both projects and database as well are hosted via docker containers and the easiest way to run everything is by using CMD/PowerShell and executing this (after you routed in BlazorApp directory):
+  Both projects and database as well are hosted via docker containers and the easiest way to run everything is by using CMD/PowerShell and executing this (after you routed in BlazorApplication directory):

         docker-compose up